Zero‐waste energy‐efficient agricultural communities in the

 The project aims to develop a sustainable, long-term and easily transferable model for application in other areas with similar characteristics, as a direct result of the following activities:

-- Contribution of the processed bio-waste energy content from these units to reduce municipal energy costs for local public infrastructures
+Contribution of the processed bio-waste energy content from this unit to reduce municipal energy costs for local public infrastructures

-- Development of business and operational models for sustainable management of the pilot biogas units for beyond the project duration
+Development of business and operational models for sustainable management of the pilot biogas unit & the exploitation of biowaste for beyond the project duration

 The model demonstrated by the ZEFFIROS project is going to deliver a direct positive effect by:

 Developing the region's main agricultural and livestock production sector by adopting circular economy principles that offer new opportunities for synergies between local businesses in all sectors

 Reducing dependence on fossil fuel consumption to cover energy needs

 Upgrading the region's natural resources

 Improving the environmental and social conditions in the area